Tour a small town with big personalities and welcoming climate

 March: Super Saturday – Also known as the Children’s Theater Festival, this is a one-day festival of “lively arts” for children.
 Eight to ten different performances encompassing theater, music, storytelling, mime, dance, puppetry and more are brought to Tryon on a Saturday in late March

-May: Block House Steeple Chase – Horses and races, tailgate picnics and crazy hat contests, friendly people and a whole lot of fun!
-Run by the Tryon Riding & Hunt Club.
+April: Block House Steeple Chase – Horses and races, tailgate picnics and crazy hat contests, friendly people and a whole lot of fun!
+Run by the Tryon Riding & Hunt Club and held on a new course near Tryon.

 Summer – June through September